jllcalorio/data-analysis-in-python-for-complete-beginners/content/intro.md

 title: Introduction
 ---

-## Data Analysis in Python for Complete Beginners (October 2025).

-Welcome to our comprehensive Python programming workshop!
-This intensive learning experience is designed to take you from complete beginner to confident Python programmer with practical data analysis skills.
+Welcome to this beginner-friendly workshop designed especially for medical students and healthcare professionals.
+Over three immersive days, you’ll learn Python from the ground up — not just as a programming language, but as a practical tool for analyzing clinical and research data.

 ---

 {% include question.html header="Workshop Overview" text="

+Python has become one of the most widely used languages in healthcare research and medical informatics.
+From analyzing patient data and visualizing disease trends to supporting AI-based diagnostics, Python is transforming how health professionals handle data.

-Python has become one of the most popular and versatile programming languages in the world, powering everything from web applications to artificial intelligence systems.
-This workshop provides a structured, hands-on approach to learning Python programming fundamentals and applying them to real-world data analysis tasks.
+This workshop provides a **hands-on, structured approach to learning Python fundamentals and applying them to real-world medical and research datasets**.
 " %}

 {% include question.html header="Duration & Format" text="